quantum-kite/kite/README.md

 * Algorithms: high-resolution CPGF full spectral (finite temperature response functions);
 * Algorithms: ultra-high-resolution CPGF single-shot (zero temperature DC conductivity)

+New functionalities in v1.1:

+* Twisted boundary conditions for arbitrary lattices

 For further details on the algorithms and the implementation please refer to S. M. Joao et al., R. Soc.
 Open Sci.
 7, 191809 (2020) [https://royalsocietypublishing.org/doi/full/10.1098/rsos.191809].

 ## Getting Started

-For understanding the main functionalities, how to setup a TB model and disorder and evaluate the **KITE** target functions, we suggest you to check the tutorial [Getting Started](https://quantum-kite.com/category/getting-started/).
+For understanding the main functionalities, how to set up a TB model and disorder and evaluate the **KITE** target functions, please check the tutorial [Getting Started](https://quantum-kite.com/category/getting-started/).
 More advanced calculations are explained in [Examples](https://quantum-kite.com/category/examples/).
 After downloading the repository, you can find a copy of the tutorial scripts under the examples folder.

 ### Prerequisites